Euro zone bond yields edge up as equity markets calm

 "I expect the (yield) curves in the eurozone and the U.S. to steepen, driven by better equity markets and ahead of the ADP and NFP print which should be supportive for the inflationary thesis," said Sebastien Galy, senior macro strategist at Nordea Asset Management, referring to U.S. employment data due later this week.

-In the primary market, Greece is expected to launch a new five-year bond after hiring a syndicate of banks on Tuesday.
+In the primary market, Greece launched a new five-year bond via a syndicate of banks, while Germany re-opens a five-year bond via auction.

-The sale comes after Greece's rating upgrade by S&P in April, to BB.
+Greece's deal comes after a rating upgrade by S&P in April, to BB.
 There is scope for a further upgrade given the positive outlook on the rating, now two notches below investment-grade, increasing the likelihood of Greece's return to the investment-grade ratings it lost during its debt crisis a decade ago.

 Commerzbank analysts expect Greece will raise 2.5 billion euros, while Reuters reported last week that it will raise another 4 billion euros from two bond issues this year.